Yuelioi/docs-v3/Ue/blueprint/zh/Timed Data Monitor/Input/Is Data Buffer Size Controlled by Input.md

 ---
-display_name: Is Data Buffer Size Controlled by Input
+title: Is Data Buffer Size Controlled by Input
 order: 18
 ---
 ## Navigation